Slapstick (band): Releases

-Slapstick played typically fast-paced ska with gruff vocals, which set them apart from most other bands of the time.
-The band was active until 1996.
 They have 2 full-length releases: the album Lookit! was released on Mike Park's now-defunct Dill Records, and later on his next and still-active label Asian Man Records; and a self-titled compilation (also referred to as 25 Songs or Discography) was released on Asian Man, featuring the songs from Lookit!, a few unreleased songs, and 6 new songs that were intended to be released on a 10" record had the band not split.

 Prior to the release of these albums, the band had released two 7" vinyl EPs: Superhero, which came in various colours of vinyl and with two different covers; and Crooked, which featured 4 songs later released on Lookit! (and by extension the eponymous compilation).
 Superhero was originally self-released, and later repressed and released alongside Crooked on Dyslexic Records.
 A few songs were released exclusively on now out-of-print compilations, and thus remain unavailable.
 The band also released a split with Tommyrot, and a few demo tapes containing otherwise unreleased songs.
 Thus, the self-titled 'discography' is not technically a complete collection.